 The Society for Human Resource Management conducted a poll recently to find out the numbers of employers who monitor their employees as to what they do on their computers and on their phones, according to MSNBC.
 While the report is yet to be released, a spokeswoman for the group by the name of Jennifer Hughes told MSNBC that out of all the employers who were surveyed, 39% were found to be monitoring the activities of their employees on social media websites while they made use of computers within the company and while they used their mobile phones and other handheld gadgets.

 She further went on to add that 40% of organizations have policies with respect to social media.
 Amongst these organizations, 33% claimed to have taken some kind of action against employees who had broken the social media policy within the last 1 year.
 Thus, it shows that when employees are making use of the internet on computers owned by the company or texting friends and family through phones which the company has provided, Generation Y individuals should ensure that everything they send is appropriate.
-If not, with the employers monitoring their usage of these devices, chances are that they would get into trouble and depending upon the kind of policies in place by the organization, could face disciplinary actions as well.
+If not, with the employers monitoring their usage of these devices, chances are that they would get into trouble and depend upon the kind of policies in place by the organization, could face disciplinary actions as well.

 Monitoring of employees by their employers has become very common and this feature has extended to the monitoring of activities on social media as well.
 While having work related friends in your personal profiles can be risky, care must be taken that nothing inappropriate is said about the company you work for or the people you work with.
 Furthermore, it is always best to refrain from saying anything inappropriate online as it could lead to future problems.